 The current regulation in Denmark is based on a plan for sustainable agriculture developed in 1991, where N quotas and fertilizer accounts were introduced (Knudsen, 2016).
-The regulation lead to a reduction in the use of mineral N fertilisers by 50% over the period 1999-2016.
+The regulation led to a reduction in the use of mineral N fertilizers by 50% over the period 1991-2003, and it has remained fairly stable since then.
 As these quotas were based on sub-optimal rates (and only revised in 2017), they have resulted in a higher loss of income for agriculture than originally expected by Danish decision-makers.
-Under-fertilisation has increased because the need for N has grown over time due to higher yield potentials, and lower mineralisation of N from the soil because of lower input.
-In addition, increasing prices of protein have led to higher demands for N.

-In a nutshell, the Danish Nitrate Action Program was for long based on fertilization limits by crop, which were below the economic optimum.
+Under-fertilization has increased because the need for N has grown over time due to higher yield potentials, and lower mineralization of N from the soil because of lower input.
+In addition, increasing prices of protein have led to higher demands for N. In a nutshell, the Danish Nitrate Action Program was for long based on fertilization limits by crop, which were below the economic optimum.
 It has led to the steady decline of Danish wheat quality.

-China:
+CHINA: